pipelight/doc.pipelight/introduction/write_pipeline.md

 ## Write in a programming languages

-Writting pipelines in programming languages allows you the usage of variable, loops and functions.
+Writting pipelines in programming languages enable the usage of variables, loops and functions.
 A short file can then generate a base pipeline with its multiple declinations.